Jemoka/blag/content/posts/KBhresearch_index.md

 Shoot me an email at `[firstname] at stanford dot edu`, or, if you are around Stanford, [grab dinner with me](https://cal.com/houjun/dinner)!

-## Overview {#overview}
+## About {#about}

-I'm interested in ****Natural Language Processing**** and ****Speech Language Sample Analysis****, specifically, in making large models solve cool problems through better algorithmic approaches, and exploring their applications.

 I am a research engineer at the [TalkBank Project](https://talkbank.org/) at CMU under the supervision of Prof. Brian MacWhinney, where I develop better [models](https://huggingface.co/talkbank/) and [tools](https://github.com/talkbank/batchalign2) for clinical language sample analysis.
 I also work with the Stanford NLP Group, under direction of Prof. Chris Manning, on using neural models to solve semantic and syntax tagging tasks efficiently with [Stanza](https://github.com/stanfordnlp/stanza).
 Finally, I am a research assistant with Prof. [Xin Liu](https://xinliu.engineering.ucdavis.edu/) at UC Davis and at [UC Davis Health](https://health.ucdavis.edu/alzheimers/), where I use transformer models to push our understanding of dementia.

+In industry, I lead the development of [Condution](https://www.condution.com/), [simon](https://simon.shabang.io/), and am a managing partner at [#!/Shabang](https://www.shabang.io/).
 Previously, I worked as a consulting ML engineer at [Dragonfruit AI](https://www.dragonfruit.ai/) under the AI Operations team.

 ## Projects {#projects}